averyhiebert/groundstation/documentation/overview.md

 ground level, where "ground level" is the altitude of the first data point received.
 Vertical velocity is calculated from the altitude data.

-The current altitude of the rocket should always display above the altitude chart, but there is a known visual glitch at certain screen sizes that causes it to become mostly hidden behind the chart.
+The current altitude of the rocket should always display above the altitude chart.

 ## 6. Offline Mapping